 - Want to lend an extra touch of flavor and deliciousness to the chickpea egg salad?
 Add a teaspoon of curry powder into the mix.

 - If you want to enjoy a bit of an extra citrusy flavor in your salad, you can add some lemon zest or orange zest into it too.
+I love using my lemon infused olive oil to make the marinade.

 - Another great way to bring some tanginess to this chickpea egg salad is to chop up some pickles and add them into it.
+Pickled green onions and lime pickled onions are great choices.

 - If you don’t have pickles, pitted olives can be another excellent choice.